 Types of Paper Folders

-Rollers Versus Air Feed
+Rollers vs. Air Feed Machines

 commercial-letter-folding-machines